anitsh/anitsh/README.md

 Good programmers are a little bit lazy.
 They sit back and wait for an insight rather than rushing forward with their first idea.
 That must, of course, be balanced with the initiative to code at the proper time.
 The real skill, though, is knowing the proper time.
 That **judgement comes only with the experience** of solving problems and reflecting on their solutions. — Programming Pearls, 2nd Edition

 There is more **value created with overall alignment** than with local excellence. — Principle of alignment by Don Reinertsen

-# In Software Systems, Code Is The Ultimate Truth